2025–2026 Philippine anti-corruption protests: September 12

 A "Black Friday" walkout was held by thousands of faculty, students and staff of the University of the Philippines, particularly in the UP Diliman and in the University of the Philippines Manila.
 Over 3,000 from UP Diliman students, faculty, staff and community joined the protests, making it the largest mass gathering action since the COVID-19 pandemic in the university.
 Series of walkouts were staged by student governments and national-democratic mass organizations such as League of Filipino Students (LFS) also among various campuses.

 September 13

 On September 13, several groups marched from the EDSA Shrine in Ortigas Center up to the People Power Monument on EDSA to protest the alleged corruption in nationwide flood control projects.

+September 14

+Over 500 people took part in the Marikina City leg of Takbo Laban sa Korapsyon to protest corruption in government infrastructure projects.
+Sarah Elago of Gabriela Women's Party joined the run.
+On the same day, 150 cyclists from Youth Advocates for Climate Action Philippines and other groups joined the #KontrakTOUR Bike Protest Against Corruption from Quezon City Hall to Luneta Park in Manila.

 September 18

 Students from Bulacan State University staged a campus "walkout" on September 18 to protest alleged corruption in government projects.
 The activity was joined by around 300 participants, including students, faculty members, youth organizations, and representatives from marginalized sections.

+Transport group Pagkakaisa ng mga Samahan ng Tsuper at Operator Nationwide (Piston) staged a nationwide strike to protest corruption, explaining how floods result in a loss of livelihood and additional expenses for jeepney drivers and their families.